JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/visualizing.md

-All plotting functionality of `DynamicalBilliards` is contained in the package `DynamicalBilliardsPlotting`, therefore the latter must be loaded via `using` before attempting to use the plotting functions.
-The functionality lies within a few well-defined functions that use the `PyPlot` package to plot aspects of the system on the current PyPlot figure.
+All plotting functionality of `DynamicalBilliards` lies within a few well-defined functions that use the `PyPlot` package to plot aspects of the system on the current PyPlot figure.
 These functions are nicely grouped in this [library section](/basic/library/#visualization).

 ## Plotting the Billiard Table